Jovan Hill

 Hill was a prolific Twitter user and had over 200,000 followers across his five active platforms in December 2018.
 Following the publication of Hill's profile in The New York Times, he received further attention and was criticized by several tabloids.
 He was nominated for Storyteller of the Year at the 11th Shorty Awards.
 After a string of repeated suspensions, he left Twitter for Instagram in 2019.
-In 2020, Hill was accused of sexual assault.

 Life and internet career

 Early life

 Jovan Miguel Hill was raised in Missouri City, Texas, alongside his eleven siblings, by a single mother who was a Jehovah's Witness.
 He is a homosexual, African-American man.
 Hill was active on online message boards and role-playing games such as MapleStory, where he would often troll other players.
 As he grew older, Hill blogged on Tumblr and documented his experience as a "gay high schooler in a religious household."
 According to Hill, he was diagnosed as bipolar but does not take any medication.

 In 2016, after his grandmother's electricity was cut off due to unpaid bills, Hill panicked and asked his followers for $3000 to restore it.
 To his surprise, his followers sent him the full amount.